chrisfosterelli/chrisfosterelli.github.io/_posts/2014-11-19-getting-started-with-webrtc-data-channels.md

 __Updated April 5, 2015:__ Added syntax highlighting

 __Updated June 17, 2015:__ Now works with Chrome 43, thanks to Dave Compton

+__Updated May 7, 2016:__ Now works with Chrome 50, thanks to Akash Paul